Il Pecorone

 It was written in a style influenced by the Decameron of Giovanni Boccaccio, the Golden Legend collection of saint lives, the Seven Sages of Rome or the Gemma ecclesiastica of Giraldus Cambrensis.
 For its historical facts, however, it relies on the Nuova Cronica of Giovanni Villani.

-It is said to be an influence on Shakespeare's Merchant of Venice.
+It is said to be an influence on Shakespeare's The Merry Wives of Windsor and Merchant of Venice.